History of the Chinese Communist Party: Leadership of Jiang Zemin and Hu Jintao

+General Secretaryship of Xi Jinping (2012–present)

+Hu resigned from his post as CCP general secretary and Chairman of the CMC at the 18th National Congress held in 2012, and was succeeded in both posts by Xi Jinping.
 Since taking power, Xi has initiated a wide-reaching anti-corruption campaign, while centralizing powers in the office of CCP general secretary at the expense of the collective leadership of prior decades.
 Commentators have described the campaign as a defining part of Xi's leadership as well as "the principal reason why he has been able to consolidate his power so quickly and effectively."
-Foreign commentators have likened him to Mao.
 Xi's leadership has also overseen an increase in the CCP's role in China.
-Xi has added his ideology, named after himself, into the CCP constitution in 2017.
-As has been speculated, Xi Jinping may not retire from his top posts after serving for 10 years in 2022.
+The CCP added Xi Jinping Thought to its constitution in 2017.
+Since 2014, the CCP has led efforts in Xinjiang that involve the detention of more than 1 million Uyghurs and other ethnic minorities in internment camps, as well as persecution that some characterized as a genocide or crimes against humanity.